tonbridgespiritualist/digital-manual/README.md

-# digital-manual
+# docs
-Digital manual for tonbridgespiritualist.com
+Documentation for TSC